fybrik/fybrik/site/docs/samples/notebook.md

       ```
 ## Register the dataset in a data catalog

+In this step you are performing the role of the data owner, registering his data in the data catalog and registering the credentials for accessing the data in the credential manager.

-Register the credentials required for accessing the dataset.
+Register the credentials required for accessing the dataset as a kubernetes secret.
 Replace the values for `access_key` and `secret_key` with the values from the object storage service that you used and run:

 ```yaml
 cat << EOF | kubectl apply -f -